Algolzw/Algolzw.github.io/_pages/about.md

 # 🔥 News
+- *2022.08*: &nbsp;🎉🎉 I am invited to be a Journal Reviewer for IEEE TIP.
-- *2022.04*: &nbsp;🎉🎉 We won 1st place in NTIRE 2022 Burst Super-Resolution Challenge (Real-World Track).
+- *2022.04*: &nbsp;🎉🎉 We win 1st place in the NTIRE 2022 Burst Super-Resolution Challenge (Real-World Track).
-- *2022.03*: &nbsp;🎉🎉 One paper accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2022).
+- *2022.03*: &nbsp;🎉🎉 One paper is accepted by IEEE Conference on Computer Vision and Pattern Recognition (CVPR 2022).
-- *2021.12*: &nbsp;🎉🎉 One paper accepted by AAAI Conference on Artificial Intelligence (AAAI 2022).
+- *2021.12*: &nbsp;🎉🎉 One paper is accepted by AAAI Conference on Artificial Intelligence (AAAI 2022).

 # 📝 Publications